-Albania: OSHEE needs assistance for post-pandemic recovery21.
-May 2020. / SEE Energy News
+Albania: OSHEE needs assistance for post-pandemic recovery, SEE Energy News

 The electricity distribution system operator OSHEE will need an assistance in the post-pandemic stage of economic recovery.
 This is why the Albanian Government has called on the European Bank for Reconstruction and Development (EBRD) to provide its assistance.